Syrian hamster variations

 Colours of the Syrian hamster can be described in three ways: as "self", "agouti" or "combinations".
 Self colours are a consistent coat colour with the same colour topcoat and undercoat.
-Agouti hamsters have a different, lighter undercoat and markings around the eyes.
+Agouti hamsters have a ticked coat, where each individual fur is banded in different colours.
+Agouti hamsters also have "agouti markings" which consist of dark cheek markings, a dark marking on the head, and a light underbelly.
 Combinations are produced when two (or more) self or agouti colours are present.

 Natural hamster mutations

 Natural hamster mutations are those that crop up naturally; unlike combination mutations, these are mutations unto themselves and not expressed by mixing two genes.

-Golden or wild type
+Golden

-Golden is the original colouration of Syrian hamsters.
-Originally classified as "Dark Golden" and "Light Golden", this description and standard has now fallen out of favour as a "Light Golden" is simply a golden that lacks defined black ticking.
+Golden is the original colouration of Syrian hamsters found in the wild.
+Originally classified as "Dark Golden" and "Light Golden", this description and standard has now fallen out of favour as a "Light Golden" is simply a Golden that lacks defined black ticking.
 Despite being the original mutation, the number of Creams and Cinnamons tends to outweigh the number of Goldens, and finding a pure line of Goldens not carrying any other known mutation has become difficult.

+A Golden hamster is one with a reddish-brown coat and black agouti markings.
+Golden hamsters will have black eyes, grey ears, and an ivory belly.